pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

-# Publish/Subscribe API for Rust SDK (Condensed)
+# Publish/Subscribe API for Rust SDK

+PubNub delivers messages globally in <30 ms. Publish to a channel and all subscribers receive the message.

-Use PubNub to publish and subscribe to messages with low latency.
-For conceptual overviews, see Connection Management and Publish Messages.
+For concepts and setup, see Connection Management and Publish Messages.

 ## Publish

-Add features to Cargo.toml:
+Add one of these to Cargo.toml:

 ```
 `[dependencies]